se-edu/learningresources/contents/security/Https.md

 - Our network packets usually travel through switches and routers around the globe to reach the destination.
 Any one of them, if compromised, could expose our network traffic to the sniffer.
 [Network tap](http://searchnetworking.techtarget.com/definition/Network-tap) is an example of a device used to sniff network traffic.

 - Our Internet architecture relies on [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) for domain name and IP mapping and [ARP](https://en.wikipedia.org/wiki/Address_Resolution_Protocol) for MAC address and IP mapping.
 None of the above is built with security in mind.
-Common attacks such as [DNS cache poisoning](https://en.wikipedia.org/wiki/DNS_spoofing) or [ARP poisoning](https://en.wikipedia.org/wiki/ARP_spoofing) could redirect your traffic to monitored traffic by the attackers.
+Common attacks such as [DNS cache poisoning](https://en.wikipedia.org/wiki/DNS_spoofing) or [ARP poisoning](https://en.wikipedia.org/wiki/ARP_spoofing) could redirect your traffic for monitoring.

 All in all, the Internet architecture that we rely on for network transmission is very vulnerable to network sniffing.
 If we were to use HTTP, which transmits packets in plain text, no confidentiality could be guaranteed for our web application.
 Therefore, we need to use HTTPS as an end to end encryption to secure our network packets.

-## Why HTTPS is secure
+### Why HTTPS is secure

 As aforementioned, our network is not secure, so how could HTTPS help?
 HTTPS is built on top of HTTPS with the addition of [SSL](https://www.digicert.com/ssl.htm) to encrypt the plain text message.
 The purpose of this encryption is to make sure only client and the server could decrypt the message with required keys, and sniffer cannot decrypt packets even though they may sniff packets.

 There are mainly 3 encryption algorithms used in HTTPS, namely RSA, Diffie Hellman and Elliptic Curve Algorithm.
 They are more thoroughly explained in [Introduction to Cryptography](../security/cryptography.md) section.
-These algorithms prevent sniffers from decrypting packets without knowing the keys used because without knowing the keys all the decryption algorithms known at the moment run in exponential time.
-As keys are kept secret by the clients and servers and are not known to sniffers, it is computationally infeasible for sniffers to decrypt when the keysize is large enough(Though it is not mathematically proven that polynomial time decryption algorithms without keys do not exist).
+These algorithms prevent sniffers from decrypting packets without knowing the keys used because the best attack algorithms known at the moment run in [sub-exponential](https://en.wikipedia.org/wiki/Time_complexity#Sub-exponential_time) time.
+Therefore, the attack is believed to be computationally infeasible when the keysize is large enough(e.g. 2048 bits for RSA), though it is not mathematically proven.

 Thus, by using https, we can be sure that even though our network packets are transmitted over an insecure network, sniffers cannot understand the content of our encrypted packets.

 Besides providing secure network traffic, HTTPS also provides server validation through Certificate Authority(CA) architecture.
 A detailed explanation on CA is [here](https://www.globalsign.com/en-sg/ssl-information-center/what-are-certification-authorities-trust-hierarchies/) .
 In short, CA works by issuing the server a digital certificate that can only be produced by CA. When the server sends its digital certificate to the client, client browsers verify the digital certificate with CA to check whether the server is indeed the intended server.
 To obtain such digital certificate, the server needs to apply to CA and CA will verify the server before issuing the digital certificate.

-## How to set up HTTPS
+### How to set up HTTPS
 In order set up HTTPS on your server, you would need to have:

 1. A dedicated IP address for your server.